rudi-c/rudi-c.github.io/about.md

 <img src="/images/profile_pic.jpg" style="float: left; margin: 5px 15px 0px 0px;" width="150" />

-My name is Rudi, currently a full-time software engineer at [Figma](https://www.figma.com/) (we're [hiring](https://www.figma.com/careers/)!).
-I currently work in the infrastructure team on a framework for [serving real-time data](https://www.figma.com/blog/livegraph-real-time-data-fetching-at-figma/).
-I've also worked on many other areas of the design editor including product features, stability, and the plugin API.
+My name is Rudi, currently a full-time software engineer at [Figma](https://www.figma.com/) (we're [hiring](https://www.figma.com/careers/)!) based in NYC.
+I've worked on variety of areas including the design editor, product features, stability, frontend web infrastructure, the plugin API, [real-time data infrastructure](https://www.figma.com/blog/livegraph-real-time-data-fetching-at-figma/).

-Previously, I finished a degree in Computer Science at University of Waterloo.
+Previously, I graduated with a degree in Computer Science at University of Waterloo.
 I have interned at Airbnb, Jane Street, Dropbox and Side Effects Software and was in the Recurse Center Summer 1 '17 batch.
 In this blog, I try to put words together in sentences such that they may be interesting and occasionally useful.

 <div class="rc-scout" style="height: 20px"></div>
 <script async defer src="https://www.recurse-scout.com/loader.js?t=034547b553d5c90c69cd181cc8edd7ed"></script>